So what is the light bulb ban?

 Lighting technology has progressed so rapidly since the EU directive was first introduced that it can sometimes be a little overwhelming when trying to swap from incandescent light bulbs to energy savers.
 There’s no getting around it: there is a lot of choices out there.

 We want to make it as easy as possible to help you make the change, and we have a bunch of guides and advice to help.
 Our guide to choosing LED light bulbs will help you narrow down the choice to something suitable for your needs, while our article describing the difference between lumens and watts will help untangle a tricky issue when upgrading.
-There’s lots more help available in our library of lighting advice, but if you’re still struggling to make the change, please give us a call.
+There’s lots more help available in our library of lighting advice, but if you’re still struggling to cope with the light bulb ban and are confused about how to best make the change to LED, please give us a call.

 Common light bulbs and their energy-saving equivalents

 Below are the most common light bulbs that come under these light bulb ban directives and their energy-saving equivalents.
 All of the equivalent light bulbs we’ve chosen are LED light bulbs because they are superior to compact fluorescent lamps (CFL light bulbs) in every way.
 If you’re specifically looking for a CFL alternative, you can browse our range Energy Saving Compact Fluorescent CFL light bulbs.

 Incandescent Pearl GLS 60W replaced by LED Pearl GLS 7.5W